MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-preload

 This extension  installs the `preload` service. `preload` attempts to minimize system latency by pre-caching commonly loaded files.
 A state file will be left at `/var/lib/preload.state` if you uninstall this extension.
-The state file is minimal in size.
+The state file is minimal in size (under a megabyte typically).